ITR Filing Deadline Missed?

 When the employer asks for the investment declaration to deduct taxes on salary income, the individual must analyse the pros and cons of both the tax regimes before choosing one and informing the employer about it in April, otherwise, this may lead to a higher tax deduction from your salary income.

 To decide between the two tax regimes, it's crucial to assess the tax exemptions and deductions available under the old tax regime.
 After determining the net taxable income under the old regime by accounting for all eligible deductions and exemptions, one can calculate the resulting tax liability.
-Calculate here.
+Use Tax2win’s old vs new tax regime calculator to calculate your tax liability under both regimes and find the one that suits you the best.

 Next, this tax liability under the old tax regime should be compared with the tax liability under the new tax regime.
 Opting for the regime with the lower tax liability is typically the preferred choice.
 It's important to inform the employer of this decision so that they can adjust the TDS (Tax Deducted at Source) from the salary accordingly.
 This ensures that the correct amount of tax is deducted each month, aligning with the chosen tax regime and minimizing the chances of any tax dues or refunds at the end of the financial year.

 Are you facing any challenges or have confusion about which tax regime to select from?
-Tax2win tax expert helps you calculate the tax liability, suggests you the best option as per your income and deductions and filing your ITR.
+Tax2win tax expert helps you calculate the tax liability, suggests the best option as per your income and deductions, and file your ITR.
 Hire a tax expert.

 • Investment Goals- It is always advised to evaluate investment goals before selecting which tax regime to choose.
 The new tax regime suits you if you are flexible with your investments and looking forward to not investing in tax-saving instruments.
 However, If you have investment goals such as retirement savings or building a corpus for a long-term goal, the old tax regime may be more beneficial as it offers deductions for contributions to various investment instruments.